 Physical stress alone in people without gastrointestinal diseases is not known to cause blood in the stool.
 However, if you are recently experiencing single or multiple attacks of bloody stools, consult your doctor.

 Bloody stool must be investigated.
 While most causes are benign, blood in stool is considered a red flag sign, especially in older than 50.

 What are the most common causes of blood in the stool?

 1 .
 Piles (hemorrhoids).

-Physical stress, as with vigorous sports, lifting heavy objects, straining, or coughing, may increase the pressure inside hemorrhoids veins.
+Physical stress, as with vigorous sports, lifting heavy objects, straining, or coughing, may increase the pressure inside hemorrhoid veins.
 Thus, such stress can lead to blood in the stool by inducing hemorrhoidal bleeding.

 - Painless blood in the stool (often recurrent, small amounts, mixed with stool or when you wipe).

-- A sense of mass in the rectum or a feeling of sitting on a foreign object.
+- A sense of mass in the rectum or sitting on a foreign object.